jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (2) Subsection (3) applies if the permit holder is 2 or more persons.
 (3) Each person to whom this subsection applies is jointly and severally liable to comply with and perform the obligations of the permit holder under the permit, this Act, and the regulations.

-### 33A Exercise of permit conditional on clearance from WorkSafe
+### 33A Exercise of permit conditional on authorisation
-(1) Subsection (2) applies if the Health and Safety in Employment Act 1992, or regulations made under that Act, expressly provide that WorkSafe must give its approval or consent before an activity can be carried out and the activity is an activity of a type authorised under a permit.
+(1) This section applies if—
-(2) Despite the activity being authorised under a permit, it must not be carried out until— (a) WorkSafe has given its approval or consent (in respect of the requirements of the Health and Safety in Employment Act 1992 or regulations made under that Act); and
+  (a) in accordance with regulations made under the Health and Safety at Work Act 2015 an activity must be authorised (as defined in section 203 of that Act); and
-  (b) WorkSafe has advised the chief executive that it has given its approval or consent; and (c) the chief executive has notified the permit holder of WorkSafe's advice.
+  (b) the activity is an activity of a type authorised under a permit; and (c) the regulations referred to in paragraph (a) specify that it is an authorisation for the purposes of this section.

-### 33B WorkSafe to notify chief executive of breaches of legislation
+(2) Despite the activity being authorised under a permit, it must not be carried out until— (a) it has been authorised in accordance with subpart 2 of Part 5 of the Health and Safety at Work Act 2015 or regulations made under that Act; and
-(1) WorkSafe must notify the chief executive if—
+  (b) the health and safety regulator has advised the chief executive that the activity has been so authorised; and (c) the chief executive has notified the permit holder of the health and safety regulator's advice.

-  (a) a permit holder is issued with a prohibition notice under the Health and Safety in Employment Act 1992; or (b) an enforcement action is taken against the permit holder under that Act.
+### 33B Health and Safety regulator to notify chief executive of breaches of legislation
-(2) Nothing in this Act derogates from WorkSafe's responsibility for the administration and enforcement of that Act.
+(1) The health and safety regulator must notify the chief executive if— (a) a permit holder is issued with a prohibition notice under section 105 of the Health and Safety at Work Act 2015; or (b) an enforcement action (as defined in section 141 of that Act) is taken against the permit holder under that Act.
-(3) In this section, prohibition notice and enforcement action have the meanings given by section 2(1) of the Health and Safety in Employment Act 1992.
+(2) Nothing in this Act derogates from the health and safety regulator's responsibility for the administration and enforcement of the Health and Safety at Work Act 2015.

 ### 33C Iwi engagement reports
 (1) Every holder of a Tier 1 permit must provide to the Minister an annual report of the holder's engagement with iwi or hapū whose rohe includes some or all of the permit area or who otherwise may be directly affected by the permit.